open-mpi/ompi/docs/faq/large-clusters.rst

 This parameter can be included in the default MCA parameter file, placed in the user's environment, or added to the ``mpirun`` command line.
-See :ref:`this FAQ entry <faq-tuning-setting-mca-params-label>` for more details on how to set MCA parameters.
+See :ref:`this FAQ entry <label-running-setting-mca-param-values>` for more details on how to set MCA parameters.

 /////////////////////////////////////////////////////////////////////////